This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Call 911 for any of the following:
+Call your local emergency number (911 in the US) for any of the following:

 Seek care immediately if:

-- Your child's nostrils open wider when he breathes in.
+- Your child's nostrils become wider when he or she breathes in.

-- Your child's lips or nails are bluish.
+- Your child's skin, lips, fingernails, or toes are pale or blue.

-Contact your child's healthcare provider if:
+Call your child's doctor if:

 - Your child's symptoms do not get better, or they get worse.

-- Your child is not eating, or has nausea or is vomiting.
+- Your child is not eating, has nausea, or is vomiting.

 - You have questions or concerns about your child's condition or care.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
+Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Give your child's medicine as directed.
-Call your child's healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
+Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-Follow up with your child's healthcare provider as directed:
+Follow up with your child's doctor as directed:

 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health